emuro/gene_length/README.md

 | 94     | vertebrates |
 6521 entries in total

-### extra_tables
+#### extra_tables
 - species_Ensembl.tsv.
 For each division, the file containing the taxonomy ids of the different species annotated in Ensembl, [see above](./README.md#taxonomy-ids-of-the-different-species-annotated-in-ensembl), has been downloaded.
 The files for the different divisions have been concatenated into species_Ensembl.tsv, maintaining only the first header.
 Finally the file has been slimmed-down reducing its columns to cols 1, 2, and 4; that is, colloquial name of the species, species name, and taxonomy_id.
+- genes.xlsx, proteins.xlsx, and genes_proteins_combined.xlsx.
+The main_tables in Microsoft Excel format, for the sake of those that prefer this software.
+From these tables, the main results can be reproduced.
+- 480lognormal.dat.
+Initial seed for the gene growth model: 5000 gene lognormally distributed with mean 480
+- clade_fraction_per_mean_length.xlsx data to represent Figs. S8 and S9
+- Homo_sapiens_CDS_nCDS.xlsx data needed to compare the length frequency distribution for coding (CDS) and non-coding (nCDS) genetic sequences, see Fig. S10

 ---
 ### main_work
 - protCodGenes_lognormDist.ipynb and proteins_lognormDist.ipynb: the distributions of the lengths of the protein coding genes and proteins, respectively.
 That is Fig.1 (also S1, S2, and S7)
-- protCodGenes_taylorLaw.ipynb and proteins_taylorLaw.ipynb: the observed Taylor law in the lengths distributions for the different species (variance vs mean in $log_{10}$ representation).
+- protCodGenes_taylorLaw.ipynb and proteins_taylorLaw.ipynb: the observed Taylor law in the distributions of lengths for the different species (variance vs mean in $log_{10}$ representation).
 That is, Fig. 2
+- allowed_states.f: Fortran code that calculates the fraction of allowed states for the density of non-coding genetic sequences for a given mean gene length; see Fig. 4

+#### suppl_work
+- reliability_fit.ipynb: calculates the log-likelihood that fits the different distributions compared in the figures.
+See, Figs. S3 and Fig. S4
+- gene_growth_simulator.f for the sake of Fig. S5 and Fig. S10
+- entropy.f: calculates the entropy of the allowed states of the unitary density on non-coding genetic sequences.
+See, Fig. S12
+- variance.f: calculates the variance of the states of the unitary density on non-coding genetic sequences.
+See, Fig. S13